-Teacher-Ranger-Teacher for Summer 2014
+Teacher-Ranger-Teacher Summer 2014 - currently filled

 Klondike Gold Rush Historical Park - Seattle, (April 12, 2014): Klondike Gold Rush National Historical Park is accepting applications for teachers interested in applying for the park’s Teacher-Ranger-Teacher (TRT) Program.
-The application deadline is May 5, 2014.
+The application deadline was May 5, 2014.
 TRT is a 160-hour professional development opportunity for licensed public and private school teachers to create meaningful education experiences for students within Klondike Gold Rush National Historical Park.
 The selected candidate can earn continuing education credits and will earn a $3,000 dollar stipend at the conclusion of their season.